Parabolic antenna: History

 The idea of using parabolic reflectors for radio antennas was taken from optics, where the power of a parabolic mirror to focus light into a beam has been known since classical antiquity.
 The designs of some specific types of parabolic antenna, such as the Cassegrain and Gregorian, come from similarly named analogous types of reflecting telescope, which were invented by astronomers during the 15th century.

 German physicist Heinrich Hertz constructed the world's first parabolic reflector antenna in 1888.
 The antenna was a cylindrical parabolic reflector made of zinc sheet metal supported by a wooden frame, and had a spark-gap excited 26 cm dipole as a feed antenna along the focal line.
 Its aperture was 2 meters high by 1.2 meters wide, with a focal length of 0.12 meters, and was used at an operating frequency of about 450 MHz.
 With two such antennas, one used for transmitting and the other for receiving, Hertz demonstrated the existence of radio waves which had been predicted by James Clerk Maxwell some 22 years earlier.
-However, the early development of radio was limited to lower frequencies at which parabolic antennas were unsuitable, and they were not widely used until after World War II, when microwave frequencies began to be employed.
+However, the early development of radio was limited to lower frequencies at which parabolic antennas were unsuitable, and they were not widely used until World War II, when microwave frequencies began to be employed.

-Italian radio pioneer Guglielmo Marconi used a parabolic reflector during the 1930s in investigations of UHF transmission from his boat in the Mediterranean.
+After World War I when short waves began to be used, interest grew in directional antennas, both to increase range and make radio transmissions more secure from interception.
+Italian radio pioneer Guglielmo Marconi used parabolic reflectors during the 1930s in investigations of UHF transmission from his boat in the Mediterranean.
 In 1931, a 1.7 GHz microwave relay telephone link across the English Channel was demonstrated using 10 ft diameter dishes.
 The first large parabolic antenna, a 9 m dish, was built in 1937 by pioneering radio astronomer Grote Reber in his backyard, and the sky survey he did with it was one of the events that founded the field of radio astronomy.